 Description of a training protocol to improve research reproducibility for dignity therapy: an interview-based interventionPalliative & Supportive Care

 Dignity Therapy (DT) has been implemented over the past 20 years, but a detailed training protocol is not available to facilitate consistency of its implementation.
 Consistent training positively impacts intervention reproducibility.
+The objective of this article is to describe a detailed method for DT therapist training.

 Multidimensional Pain Characteristics in Older Adults with Chronic Venous Leg UlcersAdvances in Wound Care